Trevor Pinnock: Early life

-Trevor Pinnock was born in Canterbury, where his grandfather had run a Salvation Army band.
-His father was Kenneth Alfred Thomas Pinnock, a publisher, and his mother, Joyce Edith, née Muggleton, was an amateur singer.
+Trevor Pinnock was born in Canterbury, the second of four siblings.
+His grandfather had played in the Canterbury Silver Band.
+His father was Kenneth Alfred Thomas Pinnock.
+At the time of Trevor's birth he was teaching History at the local grammar school.
+He went in to publishing two years after Trevor's birth.
+His mother, Joyce Edith, née Muggleton, was an amateur singer.
 In Canterbury, the Pinnock family lived near the pianist Ronald Smith, from whose sister Pinnock had piano lessons.
 He became a chorister at Canterbury Cathedral when he was seven, attending the choir school from 1956 to 1961 and subsequently Simon Langton Grammar School for Boys.
 After receiving instruction in piano and organ, he served as a church organist; by the time he was 15, he began to play the harpsichord.
 At age 19, he won a Foundation Scholarship to the Royal College of Music to study organ and he also studied harpsichord, winning prizes for performance on both instruments.
 His teachers were Ralph Downes and Millicent Silver.
 A strong early influence was Gustav Leonhardt, though he did not study with him.

 Instrumentalist

-As a harpsichordist, Pinnock toured Europe with the Academy of St. Martin in the Fields.
+As a harpsichordist, Pinnock toured Europe with the Academy of St Martin in the Fields.
 While a student at the RCM, he was told by the registrar, John Stainer, that it would be impossible to make a living as a harpsichordist.
 He made his London debut at the Royal Festival Hall in 1966 with the Galliard Harpsichord Trio, which he co-founded with Stephen Preston, flute, and Anthony Pleeth, cello.
 At this stage, they were playing baroque music on modern instruments.
 His solo harpsichord debut was in 1968 at the Purcell Room in London.

 To maximise his possibilities for work early on in his career, he included in his repertoire not only the regular baroque repertoire, but also modern harpsichord concertos, including Roberto Gerhard's concerto for harpsichord, percussion and strings, Manuel de Falla's concerto for harpsichord, Frank Martin's Petite symphonie concertante for harp, harpsichord, piano and double string orchestra and Francis Poulenc's Concert Champêtre.
 Pinnock and Maxim Vengerov toured together in 2000, with Vengerov taking up the baroque violin for the first time and Pinnock taking up the modern grand piano.
 These concerts consisted of a first half of harpsichord and baroque violin, followed by a second half of piano and modern violin.